-Beeswax is wax taken from the honeycomb of bees.
+Beeswax is wax from the honeycomb of bees.
 Beeswax poisoning occurs when someone swallows beeswax.

 - Some candles

-Beeswax is considered nonpoisonous, but it may cause a blockage in the intestines if a large amount is swallowed.
+Beeswax is considered nonpoisonous, but it may cause a blockage in the intestines if someone swallows a large amount.

 Before Calling Emergency

 Have this information ready:

 - Amount swallowed

 Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.